James O. Plinton Jr.

 James O. Plinton Jr. (July 22, 1914 – July 4, 1996) was a U.S. commercial airline executive, commercial airline entrepreneur, and former U.S. Army Air Corps flight officer, pilot and flight instructor with the 332nd Fighter Group's 99th Fighter Squadron (best known as the Tuskegee Airmen).

-Plinton Jr. is one of the first African Americans to serve as an executive for a major U.S. commercial airline.
+Plinton Jr. was one of the first African Americans to serve as an executive for a major U.S. commercial airline.

 Early life

 Plinton Jr. was born on July 22, 1914, in Westfield, New Jersey.
 He was the son of Mary Williams Plinton, a Virginia native, and James O Plinton Sr. (1881–1967), a Jamaican immigrant from Savanna-la-Mar, Jamaica who migrated to New York in 1904.
 Plinton Sr. was one of a handful of individuals who survived the June 15, 1904 PS General Slocum passenger steamboat fire at Hell Gate in New York's East River that killed over 1,000 people.
 Plinton escaped by swimming two miles to safety.
 Plinton Sr. studied Dentistry at the New York School of Prosthetic Dentistry.
 In 1908, Plinton Sr. established the Westfield Dental Laboratory.
 In 1918, Plinton Sr. was awarded New Jersey's Craftsmanship Award in Gold lingual Bar.
 He retired from the practice of Dentistry in 1952.
 Plinton Sr. and wife Mary had four children: Plinton Jr., daughter Ursula E. Plinton, son W. Hollis Plinton Sr. and son Kermit W. Plinton.

 As a young child, he was denied membership in the Westfield YMCA and entry into its swimming pool based on his race.
 Later in life, he would become the President of the National YMCA.

 Following his father's insistence that he enter into the medical professional, he attended Lincoln University in 1931, graduating with a bachelor's degree in Biology in 1935.
 After graduation, Plinton Jr. worked for the U.S. Postal Service and the Merchant Marine.

 In 1941, he enrolled at the University of Newark's Division of Aeronautics, earning a commercial pilot's license and flight instructor's rating in November 1941.

 He was married to Kathryn Hancock Plinton until her death in 1993.
 They had two children: daughter Kathryn Plinton Roman and son James O. Norman Plinton.